usexfg/.github/profile/README.md

 Fuego's **Elder Council** is the group of active Fuego Elder Node* operators contributing to the furtherment of Fuego’s open-source network code development, and/or glorious expansion of the **XFG** ecosystem (merchants, services, tools, etc)

 <sup>(*) Elder Nodes are service nodes which earn a percentage for each txn they relay on the Fuego network.
-For more info and a list of tutorials see or contribute to our [Guides](https://github.com/usexfg/Guides/wiki/) section !
+For more info and a list of tutorials, see & contribute to our [Guides](https://github.com/usexfg/Guides/wiki/) section.

 <sup> Fuego exists only because of open-source contributions and regular people like you & I running free (as in freedom) software on our machines.
 Whether it be an act of rebellion, act of altruism, or an act of freedom- our **action** is what matters.
 We are able to break free from tyranny simply by choosing to accept decentralized privacy cryptocurrencies for our payments and purchases. *In hoc signo vinces*</sup></sup>